pulumi/pulumi-tool-cdk-importer/docs/ids.md

 - Physical ID: `{eventBusName}|{ruleName}`
 - Primary identifier: ARN
 - CCAPI list only works on the default bus, so we can't rely on it for non-default buses.
-- Resolver parses the physical ID and constructs the ARN:
+- Resolver parses the physical ID, calls `DescribeRule`, and returns the ARN (only when the physical ID is composite):

 ```go
 // metadata override